 Alongside Shmuley's lectures on sexual and spiritual equilibrium, he also chairs regular debates on the Arab-Israeli conflict.
 I was curious about his opinion on the dangers of the Jewish Nation State Bill, his perspective on the conflict and why he feels the UK is one of the most anti-Israeli states in the modern world.§

-"I'm really puzzled as to why Israel comes across such ferocious, nonstop criticism here—in Parliament, among British celebrities, among British editorial writers, among British students on British campuses," he tells me.
-"I mean, if you had to choose between a genocidal terrorist organization like Hamas, which believes in the extermination and annihilation of the Jewish people based on its 1988 charter, and a society like Israel, which is an open, liberal democracy that affirms all the values and rights that Britain does, how could Britain side with a terrorist organization?
+"I'm really puzzled as to why Israel comes across such ferocious, non-stop criticism here – in Parliament, among British celebrities, among British editorial writers, among British students on British campuses," he tells me.
+"I mean, if you had to choose between a genocidal terrorist organisation like Hamas, which believes in the extermination and annihilation of the Jewish people based on its 1988 Charter, and a society like Israel, which is an open, liberal democracy that affirms all the values and rights that Britain does, how could Britain side with a terrorist organisation?
 It doesn't make sense."

-I say that people in the UK generally view Israel as an aggressor state, one that's well funded, heavily militarized and routinely brutalizes Palestinians, suggesting that Israel's aggression is responsible for the growth of Hamas.
+I say that people in the UK generally view Israel as an aggressor state, one that's well funded, heavily militarised and routinely brutalises Palestinians, suggesting that Israel's aggression is responsible for the growth of Hamas.
 Of course, Middle Eastern conflict is a realm in which he's well versed, and as he presents his case, the pace of Shmuley's speech quickens.

-I reply that it's possible Jews didn't engage in Hamas-esque tactics during World War II as their main focus was probably concealment and survival, not waging a offensive against the Nazi war machine.
-And that Hamas's offensive against Israel's cutting-edge weaponry may be a case of relying heavily on guerrilla tactics in place of a legitimate military force.
+I reply that it's possible Jews didn't engage in Hamas-esque tactics during World War II, as their main focus was probably concealment and survival, not waging a meek offensive against the Nazi war machine.
+And that Hamas' offensive against Israel's cutting-edge weaponry may be a case of relying heavily on guerrilla tactics in place of a legitimate military force.

-I remind Boteach of the many, many Human Rights Watch reports on abuses in Israel, Gaza, and the West Bank, which certainly don't paint the country as a land of plenty for Arabs.
-And also that many, including Israel's own president, feel the legal drafting of the Jewish nation state will further institutionalize racism and violence.
+I remind Boteach of the many, many Human Rights Watch reports on abuses in Israel, Gaza and The West Bank, which certainly don't paint the country as a land of plenty for Arabs.
+And also that many, including Israel's own president, feel the legal drafting of the Jewish nation state will further institutionalise racism and violence.

 Alongside his books, lectures and stance on the conflict, Shmuley is also active in American politics.
-In 2012 he ran for the US House of Representatives, where he won the Republican primaries for New Jersey's ninth congressional district seat, but lost to Congressman Bill Pascrell in the general election.
+In 2012 he ran for the US House of Representatives, where he won the Republican primaries for New Jersey's 9th congressional district seat, but lost to 8th District Representative Bill Pascrell on the secondaries.
 As he prepares to board his flight to LA, I ask Boteach what's in store for the future, and if he plans to run again.

 "Only for the presidency," he says, chuckling, "Shmuley for the White House, 2015.
 And you're the first to know that."